 ✕

-A Stockport decking manufacturer and a company director have been fined after a delivery driver was crushed by a poorly lifted load.
+A decking manufacturer based in Stockport and its director have been fined after a delivery driver was seriously injured in a preventable accident involving improper forklift use.

-Manchester Magistrates’ Court heard how on the 30 April 2019, a HGV driver was delivering packs of five metre lengths of plastic deck boards to Ultimate Systems Ltd. Several packs of decking were stacked on pallets with an approximate weight of over 2000 kgs.
+Manchester Magistrates’ Court heard that on 30 April 2019, a HGV driver delivering plastic deck boards to Ultimate Systems Ltd was severely injured when improperly lifted pallets toppled and crushed him.
+The boards, weighing over 2,000 kg, were stacked on pallets for unloading.

-Company director Andrew Kerr used a forklift truck (FLT) to unload the delivery, lifting the entire stack of pallets at once, which exceeded the FLT load capacity.
-This caused the forklift to tip forward, which resulted in the load falling onto the HGV driver, trapping him between the load and his own vehicle.
+The incident occurred when company director Andrew Kerr used a forklift truck (FLT) to lift the entire stack of pallets at once, despite exceeding the forklift’s load capacity.
+As a result, the forklift tipped forward, causing the load to fall and trap the driver between the fallen pallets and his vehicle.

-The driver sustained crush injuries to the spine, multiple rib fractures, a broken left collarbone, a punctured lung and ligament damage to the neck.
-He spent six weeks in Manchester Royal Infirmary, four weeks in an induced coma.
-He was unable to work for a year.
+The driver sustained serious crush injuries, including spinal damage, multiple rib fractures, a broken collarbone, and a punctured lung.
+He was hospitalised for six weeks—four of which were spent in an induced coma—and was unable to work for a year due to his injuries.

 Share